danielemery/async-local-storage-demo/README.md

 Code example to go along with a short presentation on the node async local storage api.

+Async local storage was first added in node 12.17.0 as an experimental feature.
+It was made stable in node v16.4.0.

 ## Simple Number Example

 Simple example storing a counter in async local storage and incrementing it on each call.